coverclock/com-diag-hazer/README.md

 GlobalTop Technology (GTop) is part of Sierra Wireless.

-SiRF is part of Qualcomm.
+SiRF is part of Qualcom (since 2015, and prior to that a product of CSR plc).

 # Platforms